7khalil/ImagePreprocesssingGAN/README.md

 # ImagePreprocesssingGAN

-This respository contain jupyter notebooks to help with creating images datasets for GANs.
+This respository contain jupyter notebooks to help creating images datasets for GANs.